JINHXu/ld.chin_t2e/README.md

+# Time-to-event analysis ld.chin

-# A survival analysis of lexical decision data of Mandarin Chinese.
+A survival analysis of lexical decision data of Mandarin Chinese.

-Lexical decision data for Mandarin Chinese (Tsang et al., 2018).
-Participants were shown a stimulus on the screen and were asked to indicate if this stimulus was a word or nonword.
+_Lexical decision data for Mandarin Chinese (Tsang et al., 2018).
+Participants were shown a stimulus on the screen and were asked to indicate if this stimulus was a word or nonword._

-Project Structure: <br>
+### Structure overview: <br>
 * (enviroment prepare)
 * data overview and inspect through objective functions
 * models with each individual predictor: